Glossary term

 - It allows recursion through the use of transitive closure.

-- It supports negation as failure, allowing for the representation of constraints.
+- It supports stratified or safe negation in many dialects, allowing for the representation of constraints.

 - It is declarative, meaning that programs are written in terms of what they should do rather than how to do it.